 It doesn’t stop there either.
 I listen to my patients, and they appreciate that.
 I have received many reports and letters back from patients stating that they really enjoyed their experience with me and my team.
 Some are so happy with the experience that they spread praise or even become donors to the hospital and university.
 I feel that we are doing the right thing when it comes to compassion and being straightforward and honest with our patients.
 We do everything we can to tell our patients of the risks and possible complications of a procedure, but we also let them know that we will do everything we can to take good care of them.”

 Artificial hearts are the most influential advancements in his field.

-Keck Medicine of USC is at the pinnacle of experience.
+He believes Keck Medicine of USC is at the pinnacle of its experience.

-We are doing everything in cardiothoracic surgery, from the routine stuff like valve replacement and coronary bypasses to more innovative things such as robotic surgery, video-assisted thoracoscopic surgery, thoracic organ transplantation and artificial hearts.
-It’s just so rewarding to be able to train the next doctors who will be taking care of us.
-The residents, fellows and interns often teach us as much as we teach them.
+We are doing everything in cardiothoracic surgery from more routine procedures like valve replacement and coronary bypasses to more innovative things such as robotic surgery, video-assisted thoracoscopic surgery, thoracic organ transplantation and artificial hearts.
+It’s just so rewarding to be able to train the next generation of doctors who will be taking care of us.
+The residents, fellows and interns often teach us as much as we teach them.”